brxic/TicTacToeSwing/README.md

 # Project Structure

 1. Classes
-**TicTacToe**: Main class handling the UI and player interactions.
+**TicTacToe**: Main class handling the UI and player interactions as well as the 3x3 grid and individual tile behavior.
 **GameManager**: Contains the core game logic, such as move validation, win/draw detection, and score management.
+In this Class there is just raw Java without Swing.
-**Tile**: Manages the 3x3 grid and individual tile behavior.
+**Tile**: Manages the colors in the Project.
 2. Java Swing Elements Used
 **JFrame**: Main application window.
 **JPanel**: For structuring the grid and score display.